-The Department of Defense (DoD) has partnered with the National Cancer Institute (NCI) to offer Cancer Clinical Trials to eligible TRICARE beneficiaries.
-The Cancer Clinical Trials provide NCI-sponsored cancer prevention and treatment studies as a TRICARE-covered health care benefit.
+We have partnered with the National Cancer Institute (NCI) to offer Cancer Clinical Trials to eligible TRICARE beneficiaries.
+TRICARE covers:

-- All medical care and testing needed to determine eligibility for an NCI Cancer Cinical Trial.
+- All medical care and testing needed to determine eligibility for an NCI Cancer Clinical Trial.

 - All medical care needed because of participation in an NCI study.

 You can participate if using any of the following plans:

 - TRICARE Prime Remote